synpixel/skilift/docs/resources/transactions.md

 # Transactions

 Skilift provides built-in transactions as part of it's API.
-Transactions allow for editing multiple keys at the same time securely.
+Transactions allow for editing multiple keys at the same time securely in a way where one failing results in all other updates failing.
 This allows developers to easily write secure code for trading, marketplaecs, gifting etc.

 ## How do transactions work?